timescale/docs/ai/python-interface.md

       array([1. , 1.3], dtype=float32),
       0.14489260377438218]]

-There are many search options which are be covered below in the `Advanced search` section.
+There are many search options which are covered below in the `Advanced search` section.

 A simple search example that returns one item using a similarity search